-We fulfill customer orders with speedy delivery so that they can enjoy our food and drinks on time.
-We have outsourced delivery services mainly to S.F.
 Express, China's leading delivery services company, and various selected local delivery companies, and have integrated our back-end system with those of our delivery service providers.
 This way, we are able to improve order-rider matching based on our store location, customer locations and real-time locations of delivery riders, and monitor and track the delivery process.
 We guarantee 30-minute delivery and immediately reimburse customers for any delivery delays or spillage.
-In December 2018, over 99.6% of our orders were delivered on time.
+In March 2019, approximately 99.7% of our orders were delivered on time.